 Accept or Reject a Project

 Let’s consider that you are dealing with mutually exclusive projects where you have to undertake one project among many.
-In that case, PI is one of the tools which will let you know which project to accept or reject.
-If PI is greater than 1 then accept the project and if less than 1 then reject the project.
+In that case, the profitability index is one of the tools which will let you know which project to accept or reject.
+If PI is greater than 1, then accept the project, and if less than 1, then reject the project.
 The idea behind accepting the project having PI greater than one is that the present values of inflows (Inflows from the business activities after considering the time value of money) must always be greater than the present value of outflow (Present value of outflow is simply the initial outlay normally).
-This simply makes sense because a company on a totality basis must be earning more than what it has invested.
+This makes sense because a company, on a totality basis, must be earning more than what it has invested.

 We will now look at an example –